 (i) Delivery Point.
 Custody of the gas shall transfer at the flange located at the downstream side of HPL’s 12” hot tap valve, as more specifically set forth on Exhibit "A" hereto.

 (ii) Quality Specifications and Measurement.
-All gas delivered to the Interconnect shall be measured in accordance with and shall conform to the Standards.
-Either Party shall at all times have the right to refuse delivery of gas not meeting the quality standards set forth in the Standards.
-Operation of portions of the Interconnect by HPL or its designee shall include operation of the turbine meter and HPL’s EFM/SCADA (the "Meter") and HPL shall give LCRA twenty-four hour operational notice to HPL prior to any testing or calibrating of the Meter.
+All gas delivered to the Interconnect shall be measured in accordance with and shall conform to the standards set forth in Exhibit B. Either Party shall at all times have the right to refuse delivery of gas not meeting the quality standards set forth in Exhibit B. Operation of portions of the Interconnect by HPL or its designee shall include operation of the turbine meter and HPL’s EFM/SCADA (the "Meter") and HPL shall give LCRA twenty-four hour operational notice to HPL prior to any testing or calibrating of the Meter.
 LCRA shall have the right to be present during testing or calibrating of the Meter; provided, if the HPL has given such notice to LCRA and LCRA is not present at the time specified, then HPL may proceed with the tests as though LCRA were present, and the results therefrom shall be deemed correct and accurate.
-The Meters shall be used to perform custody transfer measurement of the gas.
+The Meter shall be used to perform custody transfer measurement of the gas.
 LCRA shall have the right to install check measurement at its sole cost and expense; provided that such check measurement shall not interfere with the operation of the custody transfer measurement.

-(iii) Flow Control.
-HPL or its designee shall operate the flow control portion of the HPL Operated Facilities to ensure that gas deliveries are equal to nominations, plus or minus tolerances generally acceptable in the intrastate natural gas pipeline industry.
+(iii) Flow and Pressure Control.
+HPL or its designee shall operate the gas valve regulators on flow or pressure control at the HPL Operated Facilities to ensure that gas deliveries are in accordance to nominations and gas supply contracts with plus or minus tolerances generally acceptable in the intrastate natural gas pipeline industry.

 (iv) Samples and BTU Content.
 A chromatograph installed as part of the HPL Operated Facilities shall be used to ascertain the heating content of the gas stream.

 (v) MAOP.
-HPL shall deliver the gas to the LCRA Pipeline at pressures existing from time to time in the HPL Pipeline.
+HPL shall deliver the gas to the LCRA Pipeline at pressures existing from time to time in the HPL Pipeline,but never in excess of the MAOP (1100 psig) of the LCRA Pipeline.

 (vi) Noncompliance.
 Should either Party fail to comply with any provision of this agreement with regard to gas quality, flow control, pressure and pulsation control or any other provision which could impact the operation and safety of the HPL Pipeline, the LCRA Pipeline or the Interconnect, the impacted Party shall have the right to immediately suspend the flow of gas through the Interconnect.
 Such Party shall notify the other Party of such suspension as soon as reasonably possible.